suchapalaver/gas-cost-blog/src/rust_generics_and_adaptor_pattern.md

 }
 ```

 **Key Learning**: Generic functions can work with any type that satisfies the bounds.
 Here, any `N::TransactionResponse` that implements the required traits can use this blob gas calculation.
+The `is_eip4844()` method checks if the transaction conforms to [EIP-4844](https://eips.ethereum.org/EIPS/eip-4844), which introduced blob transactions.

 ## 6. Network-Specific Implementations